consp1racy/material-navigation-drawer/README.md

 To set proper drawer width according to specs call `NavigationDrawerUtils.setProperNavigationDrawerWidth(View)` on your instance of `NavigationDrawerFragment.getView()`.
 This is not handled automatically to allow developers to reuse the fragment outside of `DrawerLayout` with custom width.

 The width will be one of the following:
-- On phones: Smallest screen width minus 56dp, maximum 280dp.
-The width is same in both portrait and landscape.
+- On phones: Smallest screen width minus 56dp, maximum 280dp (5 * 56dp).
+The width will be the same in both portrait and landscape.
-- On tablets: Effectively always ~~320dp~~ 280dp.
+- On tablets: Effectively always 280dp.
 Because it looks better (on 7" tablet the drawer has less than half screen width).
+Officially it should be 5 * 64dp = 320dp;

 **I want the drawer to have a different background!**

 You can modify the navigation drawer background by accessing one of `NavigationDrawerFragment.setBackground*()` methods.
 Please note that the same background will be used for the pinned section.
 So if you use the pinned section either use a fully opaque color for background or follow [this SO post](http://stackoverflow.com/a/2782035/2444099) to align your bitmap to bottom.
+The background is not scrolling.

 **How do I build sections?**